i

 Rule: TH Scope=Col and TH Scope=Row.

 Common in research papers and lab reports.
 Each header span gets correct ColSpan or RowSpan attributes.
-Complex associations are documented in the work order for the reviewing member.
+Complex associations are documented in the work order for the reviewing specialist.

 Rule: ColSpan and RowSpan attributes.